 - It is recommended and age appropriate that students at this level learn the correct names of their external body parts, including sexual parts, e.g. penis, vulva, breast, testicles and buttocks (or bottom).
 Knowing these names enables children to communicate clearly if they need to get help; and in particular, in cases of abuse or injury.
-For more information see the FAQ: How early should you introduce the names of body parts? - Read Educator note: Protective behaviours education so teachers are aware of the concepts of protective behaviours education. - Protective interrupting All staff in the room need to know and understand how to use this technique to prevent students from potentially disclosing sensitive information or abuse in front of other students.

-• Managing disclosures - All staff in the room must be aware of the school and legal procedures if a student discloses personal issues, particularly disclosures of sexual abuse.
+For more information see the FAQ: How early should you introduce the names of body parts? - Protective interrupting All staff in the room need to know and understand how to use this technique to prevent students from potentially disclosing sensitive information or abuse in front of other students. - Dealing with disclosures All staff in the room must be aware of the school and legal procedures if a student discloses personal issues, particularly disclosures of sexual abuse.